Cloud Security Posture Management (CSPM): What It Is and Why It Matters

 Automation eliminates repetitive manual reviews and security checks.
 This allows cloud and security teams to focus on higher-value initiatives while maintaining consistent oversight across rapidly changing environments.

-Move From Reactive Security to Continuous Cloud Confidence
+Move From Reactive Security to Continuous Cloud Compliance

 As cloud environments continue to evolve, maintaining strong security posture requires more than periodic audits.
 Cloud security posture management provides the continuous oversight and automation needed to reduce risk, improve compliance, and support secure cloud operations at scale.